Rachel Spears, Executive Director

 Robyn is a cum laude graduate of the University of Wisconsin, Madison and earned a J.D. from the New York University School of Law.

 She lives in Milton, GA with her husband Brian Henry, an attorney with The Coca-Cola Company, and their two children.

 Laura Hennighaussen, Program and Development Manager

-Laura holds Bachelor of Arts degrees in Art History and Japanese Language and Literature from the University of Georgia as well as a graduate certificate in Grant Writing from Emory University.
-She is currently completing requirements for a Master of Arts degree in Arts Administration from Savannah College of Art and Design in Atlanta.
+Laura holds Bachelor of Arts degrees in Art History and Japanese Language and Literature from the University of Georgia as well as a graduate certificate in Grant Writing from Emory University and a Master of Arts degree in Arts Administration from Savannah College of Art and Design in Atlanta.

-As Paralegal, Laura is responsible for reviewing the status of ongoing legal matters and ensuring that PBPA’s volunteers and clients have a positive experience.
-In addition to coordinating PBPA’s workshops, webcasts and Nonprofit Legal Check-Up events, Laura prepares and circulates PBPA’s monthly Volunteer Opportunities and Nonprofit Notes.
+As Operations Manager, Jill is responsible for reviewing the status of ongoing legal matters and ensuring that PBPA’s volunteers and clients have a positive experience.
+In addition to coordinating PBPA’s workshops, webcasts and Nonprofit Legal Check-Up events, Jill prepares and circulates PBPA’s monthly Volunteer Opportunities and Nonprofit Notes.